Omar11N/RAG-baesd-on-my-master-thesis/README.md

-# Intelligent PDF Q&A System
+# Intelligent PDF Q&A System (RAG)

 *An end-to-end system for extracting, processing, and querying PDF documents using state-of-the-art NLP and deep learning techniques.*
+*I have built an api for this RAG SYS, I'll privide it upon request*

 ## Overview